William "Chief" Carlson: CIA service and death

 After retiring from the U.S. Army, Carlson joined the CIA as a paramilitary officer.
 On October 25, 2003, he was part of a team tracking Al-Qaeda operatives, including the inner circle of Bin Laden, near Shkin, Afghanistan, in Humvee and Toyota Hilux trucks.
 At the time, he was on patrol with a force of the Afghan militia (the origins of the CIA's Counterterrorist Pursuit Teams).
 According to retired Navy SEAL Mark Donald, present during the attack, Carlson was at the wheel of a humvee when his unit came under fire.
 A rocket-propelled grenade struck the vehicle, and Carlson turned the vehicle so his comrades could escape, putting himself in the line of automatic-weapons fire that claimed his life.
 Carlson is believed to have sacrificed himself to protect his team.
-After the initial attack, former Navy SEAL and CIA officer Christopher Glenn Mueller was killed while coming to the aid of Carlson and others.
+After the initial attack, former Navy SEAL and CIA contractor Christopher Glenn Mueller was killed while coming to the aid of Carlson and others.

 The ambush coincided with a six-hour firefight in the area that resulted in the deaths of 18 alleged al-Qaeda fighters, with coalition airpower supporting the battle.
 The Shkin base, 135 miles south of Kabul, was a critical forward position for U.S. forces and frequently targeted by insurgents crossing from neighboring Pakistan.
 The region's challenging terrain and porous border contributed to ongoing instability.